Magenta Line (Delhi Metro): Phase 4

-Under this phase, the line will be further extended from Janakpuri West to Ramakrishna Ashram Marg, providing interchanges with Green, Red, Yellow, Pink and Blue lines, and improving connectivity in the northern parts of Delhi.
-For this, the existing depot of Pink Line at Mukundpur is being upgraded to service Magenta Line trains also.
-The extension is expected to be fully completed by March 2026.
-An initial section between Janakpuri West and Krishna Park Extension is operational since 5 January, 2025.
+Under this phase, the line will be further extended from Janakpuri West to Ramakrishna Ashram Marg, providing interchanges with the Green, Red, Yellow, Pink and Blue lines and improving connectivity in the northern parts of Delhi.
+For this, the existing depot of the Pink Line at Mukundpur has been upgraded to service Magenta Line trains also.
+The extension is expected to be fully completed by December 2027.
+A small section between Janakpuri West and Krishna Park Extension has been operational since 5 January 2025.